CenkerAkan/CodingChallenge/README.md

 # CodingChallenge
 ## I used  Lombok, Spring Web, Spring Data, JPA and Spring Security in this project.
+You can test the project by running FoundationProjectApplication.java file.
+Since it is like a foundation to a project I give the name foundation project.

 ## Requirements:
 ## Initialise an embed database for saving users, such a: H2, Derby or HSQLDB - the dependencies for these can be found in Spring Initializr